ewilli/vuemvc/README.md

 # vuemvc

-Typescript sample using Vue CLI, Vuex and DotNet Core with Entityframework Code backend
+Typescript sample using vue CLI, vuex, decorators and dotnet core with entityframework core for backend

 ## requirements
 * dotnet core 2.2